 As California continues to reopen, legions of fans have been listening for that familiar sound of moving turnstiles at the Golden State’s bucket-list theme parks.
-The good news is that many of the big parks, while not totally open, are starting to welcome guests for modified forms of classic fun, and most have set dates for when they plan to fully reopen.
+The good news is that many of the big parks, while not totally open, have started to welcome guests for modified forms of classic fun, and most have set dates for when they plan to fully reopen.

 “Parks have spent months developing comprehensive draft guidelines with input from international health and safety experts,” says California Attractions and Parks Association Executive Director Erin Guerrero.
 “Parks are ready to reopen with best-practice protocols to provide a healthy and responsible environment for both guests and employees.”

-While all of this may sound a little confusing, it’s a good reminder that you should check those local resources, and each theme park’s website, before you go.
+Given the wide range of reopening dates, it’s a good reminder that you should double-check those local resources, and each theme park’s website, before you go.
 While you’re at it, check out the CDC's guide for visiting parks and recreational facilities and Visit California’s Responsible Travel Hub.

 What to Expect

-Many partially open theme parks are offering similar protocols: reduced maximum capacity to avoid crowds; online ticket sales to reserve your spot; temperature checks for guests entering the park; ample hand-washing/hand-sanitizer stations, and increased cleaning of park surfaces throughout the day.
-Some opened theme parks are limiting admission to relatively local visitors—say, county residents—while others are offering special perks, like waived parking fees or discounted admission prices.
+Many partially open theme parks are offering similar protocols: reduced maximum capacity to avoid crowds; online ticket sales to reserve your spot; temperature checks at entrances; ample hand-washing/hand-sanitizer stations, and increased cleaning of park surfaces throughout the day.
+Many are offering special perks, like waived parking fees or discounted admission prices.
 Per California state guidelines, theme parks are limiting admission to in-state residents only, but that limitation does not apply to out-of-state visitors who are fully vaccinated (to become fully vaccinated, a person must wait two weeks after their final shot).
 Visitors looking to take advantage of this exception should check with their destination beforehand; each park still has the final say on admission.